pantootchi/Practice/README.md

 # Learning
 For learning purposes

-This is a private github repository that will store all the codes that were solely for testing my skills and for learning purposes.
+This is a private github repository that stores all the code I've written to test new skills I learn.